Xilinx/embpf-bootfw-update-tool/README.md

 # Embedded Platform BootFW Update Tool

+NOTE: Stable version of this utility with corresponding readme and bin file are in the release area.

 This repository provides a utility to update AMD ACAP's (Adaptive Compute Acceleration Platform aka Adaptive SoC) flash device (OSPI or QSPI) with boot firmware in supported platforms.
 The current supported platforms are:

 * [Embedded+](https://www.amd.com/en/products/embedded/embedded-plus.html) products